Drug-facilitated sexual assault: Crime reports, prosecution, and statistics

 If reported, the presence of date rape drugs can be detected in various ways after the event - notably through urine samples (for some days) and in the hair (for weeks or even months).
 However, the main impediment to actual statistics is the confusion and lack of memory induced by these drugs.
-It is impossible to know how frequently DFSA occurs because victims themselves are left unsure what happened to them, whether if anything has happened, who with or how, or the usually clear facts needed to make a proper report.
+It is impossible to know how frequently DFSA occurs because victims themselves are left unsure what happened to them, whether if anything has happened, whom with or how, or the usually clear facts needed to make a proper report.
 Therefore, incidents are less likely to be reported.
 Due to the corresponding amnesic effects and cognitive impairment associated with date rape drugs, self-reporting by victims is an unreliable source of statistical data since many victims have no idea what has happened to them.
 Any attribution or classification is conjecture without specialized drug toxocology which is often unavailable to victims within the short time frame when viable testing of samples has historically been available.

 The drugs are also difficult to detect.
 Because of the very small amounts of drugs typically administered to achieve these effects, it is difficult to test for the presence of these drugs since they are quickly eliminated from the body.
 The lack of confirmation through toxicology cannot necessarily be equated being empirical data of itself.

 Consuming alcohol is a major risk factor for date rape.
 One study of 1,179 urine specimens from victims of suspected DFSAs in 49 American states found six (0.5%) positive for Rohypnol, 97 (8%) positive for other benzodiazepines, 451 (38%) positive for alcohol and 468 (40%) negative for any of the drugs tested for.
 A similar study of 2,003 urine samples of victims of suspected DFSAs found less than 2% tested positive for Rohypnol or GHB.
 A three-year study in the UK found two percent of 1,014 rape victims had sedatives detected in their urine 12 hours after the assault.
 A 2009 Australian study found that of 97 instances of patients admitted to hospital believing their drinks might have been spiked, tests were unable to identify a single case where a sedative drug was likely to have been illegally placed in a drink in a pub or nightclub, with 9 plausible cases from within the study.
 In contrast, the mean blood ethanol concentration (BAC) of patients at the time of presentation was 0.096%.
 One study (Ham & Burton, 2005), found out of 1014 cases of claimed drug-facilitated sexual assault over a three-year period in the UK, only 2% (21 cases) showed evidence of possible deliberate spiking.

 A UK study concluded that there was "no evidence to suggest widespread date rape drug use" in the UK and that no cases in 120 examined involved rohypnol and just two involved GHB.